msgr0/gplas2/README.md

 Once formatted, save this file with the name: **my_isolate_plasmid_prediction.tab**.
 The prefix of the file-name (in this example: **my_isolate**) must match with the argument passed to **-n** in Step 1.

-Once you've formatted the output file as above, move to Step 3.
+Once you've formatted the output file as above, move to Step 2.

-### 3. Predict plasmids
+### Step 2 - Predict plasmids
 Gplas will now predict individual plasmids in your sample.
 For this, you will run gplas again and set **-c** flag to **predict**.
-Also, with the **-P** flag, you will indicate the path to the directory holding the binary classification file (obtained in Step 2).
+Also, with the **-P** flag, you will indicate the path to the directory holding the binary classification file (obtained in Step 1).

 ``` bash
 gplas -i test/test_ecoli.gfa -c predict -n 'my_isolate' -P ${binary_classifcation_directory}